MindFreedom International

-MindFreedom International is an international coalition of over one hundred grassroots groups and thousands of individual members from fourteen nations.
-Based in the United States, it was founded in 1990 to advocate against forced medication, medical restraints, and involuntary electroconvulsive therapy.
-Its stated mission is to protect the rights of people who have been labeled with psychiatric disorders.
-Membership is open to anyone who supports human rights, including mental health professionals, advocates, activists, and family members.
-MindFreedom has been recognized by the United Nations Economic and Social Council as a human rights NGO with Consultative Roster Status.
+MindFreedom International is an international human rights, mental health disability self-advocacy organization founded in 1990 to advocate against forced psychiatric interventions.
+Its mission is to protect the rights of people who have been labeled with psychiatric disorders.

 Origins and purpose

-MindFreedom International is rooted in the psychiatric survivors movement, which arose out of the civil rights ferment of the late 1960s and early 1970s and the personal histories of psychiatric abuse experienced by some ex-patients rather than the intradisciplinary discourse of antipsychiatry.
+MindFreedom International is rooted in the psychiatric survivors movement, which arose out of the civil rights movement.
 The precursors of MFI include ex-patient groups of the 1970s such as the Portland, Oregon-based Insane Liberation Front and the Mental Patients' Liberation Front in New York.
-The key text in the intellectual development of the survivor movement, at least in the US, was Judi Chamberlin's 1978 text, On Our Own: Patient Controlled Alternatives to the Mental Health System.
+The organization was inspired by Judi Chamberlin's 1978 work, On Our Own: Patient Controlled Alternatives to the Mental Health System.
 Chamberlin was an ex-patient and co-founder of the Mental Patients' Liberation Front.
 Coalescing around the ex-patient newsletter Dendron, in late 1988 leaders from several of the main national and grassroots psychiatric survivor groups felt that an independent, human rights coalition focused on problems in the mental health system was needed.
 That year the Support Coalition International (SCI) was formed.
 In 2005 the SCI changed its name to MFI with David W. Oaks as its director.
-SCI's first public action was to stage a counter-conference and protest in May 1990 in New York City at the same time as (and directly outside of) the American Psychiatric Association's annual meeting.
+SCI's first public action was to stage a counter-conference and protest in May 1990 in New York City directly outside of the American Psychiatric Association's annual meeting.

-Many of the members of MFI, who feel that their human rights were violated by the mental health system, refer to themselves as 'psychiatric survivors'.
-MFI is a contemporary and active coalition of grassroots groups which are carrying forward the historical tradition of survivor opposition to coercive psychiatry.
-It does not define itself as an antipsychiatry organization and its members point to the role which 'compassionate' psychiatrists have played in MFI.
-Activists within the coalition have been drawn from both left and right wing of politics.